saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

     * AmazonRoute53FullAccess

 **NOTE:**
 - Small AWS charge.
-To keep the charge minimum run **terraform destroy at the end of the tutorial, if you wish.
+To keep the charge minimum run **terraform destroy** at the end of the tutorial, if you wish.
-- I am using main.tf, variables.tf, and outputs.tf throught this project, you may wish to change the names, or just develop in one single file.
+- I am using _main.tf_, _variables.tf_, and _outputs.tf_ consistently throughout this project, you may wish to change the names, or just develop in one single file.
 All tf files in a directory will be compiled together.
 So separating them, is my personal preference.
 - I am using MAC OS Majave, so change the bash commands appropriately, if you are using any other OS

 #### What are we building?

-- Launch a single public instance
-  + Create a VPC
+- Create a VPC
-  + Single public subnet
-  + Routing
-  + Create a security group
-  + Launch a public EC2 instance to host the TeamCity app
-- Launch a private instance to host our DB
+- Building a private subnet for RDS
-  + Add new security group for the server instance
+  + Create a public subnet for NAT
   + Add NAT
-  + Add a private subnet
+  + Create a public subnet
-  + Modify routing
+  + Create routing
+  + Create a security group for the public Subnet
-  + Launch a private EC2 instance to host the database
+  + Create a security group for the private Subnet
+  + Create private subnets
+  + Create routing
-- Add Database and backup
+- Add RDS
-  - Create database (RDS)
+  + Create the database
-  - Create S3 bucket for database backup
+  + Create S3 backup
-- Provisioning
+- Single public subnet for a public EC2 to host the TeamCity
+  + Create a public subnet
+  + Create security group
-  + Use ansible to provision the public EC2
+  + Modify the routing
-- Tie it all together
+- Launch a public EC2 instance to host the TeamCity (using docker image) and connect to RDS PostgreSQL
+- Create a single agent and a pipeline to make sure everything works
   + Create an agent and run a build!

+Let's get started!!

-## Create a VPC with a Single Subnet and EC2 instance to host the TeamCity web
+## Create a VPC
+If you have created your amazon account within the past couple of years, it's likely that it comes with a default VPC.
+We are going to create an isolated Virtual Private Cloud and subnets and use them to host TeamCity.

 Once you installed terraform, create an empty folder where you want to write your code, and cd into it: